pesterhazy/presumably/posts/fixmes.md

 Not too long ago, a friend and new contributor to a large codebase I work with was surprised to learn that the linter will block the merge of any pull request containing the string FIXME.
 "This rule is ill-considered", he cried out, exasperated, "We are lying to ourselves - these things still need to be fixed!"

-My friend clearly felt that the CI rule mandating the removal was curtailing his freedom, and it's true that our practice of blocking merges on FIXMEs is unorthodox.
-But I've found that the judicious use of this simple convention can improve effectiveness both on a team and individual level.
+My friend clearly felt that the CI rule mandating the removal of the string was curtailing his freedom.
+But while it's true that our practice of blocking merges on FIXMEs is unorthodox, I've found that the judicious use of this simple convention can improve effectiveness both on a team and individual level.
 In this post, I will make the case for automatically enforced FIXMEs as a tool that can help us become better developers.

 # The meaning of codetags